tradecoder/flutter-interview-questions-and-answers/README.md

 ## 5. What is Widget in Flutter?
 Answer: In Flutter, a widget is a visual element that represents a part of the user interface of an app.
 All elements like buttons, text boxes, images that a user can view on the screen or interact with are widgets.

-## What is the difference between StatelessWidget and StatefulWidget?
+## 6. What is the difference between StatelessWidget and StatefulWidget?
 Answer: A StatelessWidget does not have mutable state.
 It is used if the UI does not need to change or update any state.
 And a StatefulWidget has mutable state.
 It is used if the UI needs to change or update state any time.

+## 7. What is the difference between hot reload and hot restart in Flutter?
+Answer: Hot reload allows us to update Flutter app's code while it is running without losing the app's current state.
+Hot restart completely reloads the app and resets app state.
+Hot reload is faster that hot restart.